Blog | 16th Jan, 2024

 With their massive profits on the line, the gas industry has been spreading myths about ‘green’ or ‘renewable' gas.
 Here's why their claims don’t stack up.

-Right now the gas that is pumped into our homes is fossil-based methane sucked out from underneath our oceans and farmland.
+The gas that is currently pumped into our homes is fossil-based methane sucked out from underneath our oceans and farmland.
 It’s a powerful greenhouse gas (over 80 times worse than carbon dioxide) and burning it releases toxic pollution into your home.

-In Victoria methane gas is responsible for 17% of our climate pollution, and it’s getting more expensive as supplies in the Bass Strait run out.
+In Victoria, methane is responsible for 17% of our climate pollution, and it’s getting more expensive as supplies in the Bass Strait run out.

-Meanwhile electric alternatives are cheaper to run and less polluting.
-So it’s no surprise that households and businesses (which represent 50% of gas consumption) are starting to switch to modern and efficient electric appliances.
+Meanwhile modern electric appliances are cheaper to run and less polluting.
+So it’s no surprise that households and businesses (which represent 50% of gas consumption) are starting to ditch gas and go electric.

-But with their massive profits under threat, the owners of the gas network are trying to convince you not to switch and claiming we can simply use ‘clean’ ‘renewable’ alternatives like biomethane or hydrogen in the future.
+But with their profits under threat, the owners of the gas network are trying to convince you not to switch, they want you to believe we can simply use ‘renewable’ alternatives like biomethane or hydrogen in the future.

 Sadly, this is the equivalent of primary school children who want to put coke in the bubblers … It’s a complete fantasy.
 Biomethane and hydrogen are (and will remain) too expensive for household use, and both suffer major technical barriers that make their use in the gas network unviable.